VIC.GOV.AU | Policy and Advisory Library

 • assist with administrative support where required

-• collaborate with the network chair on succession planning for the network chair position
+• collaborate with the school network chair on succession planning for the school network chair position

-• regularly inform the network chair of new principal class officers as appointed.
+• regularly inform the school network chair of new principal class officers as appointed.

 SEILs also provide similar support to smaller topic-specific CoPs where required.
-They are well placed, for instance, to identify smaller networks beyond the geographic network or area boundary that can be joined up to learn from and work with each other.
+They are well placed, for instance, to identify smaller school networks beyond the geographic area boundary that can be joined up to learn from and work with each other.

 • connector – brokers relationships to help networks nurture their strengths, bridge areas of development and pursue greater opportunities

-• integrator – maintains information-sharing relationships with other networks across the state
+• integrator – maintains information-sharing relationships with other school networks across the state

-• facilitator – focuses on enabling collaboration between the network’s members and stimulates interest within the network to ensure member engagement
+• facilitator – focuses on enabling collaboration between the school network’s members and stimulates interest within the school network to ensure member engagement

-• challenge partner – helps network members to challenge each other to improve performance and continually challenges the entire network’s performance
+• challenge partner – helps school network members to challenge each other to improve performance and continually challenges the entire school network’s performance

-• conduit – acts as a bridge between the central office and your network, enabling a 2-way flow of information and feedback to align and recognise your network’s efforts and achievements.
+• conduit – acts as a bridge between the central office and your school network, enabling a 2-way flow of information and feedback to align and recognise your school network’s efforts and achievements.

 Resources